oleander/ballou-sms-gateway/Readme.md

 ### The send! method

 When you're done buildning your query the final thing todo is to apply the `send!` method.
-It'll fire the request or raise an error if something when wrong.
+It'll fire the request or raise an error if something was wrong.

-The `send!` method returns an request object with the following methods.
+The `send!` method returns a request object with the following methods.

 - **id** (String) A unique ID generated Ballou.
 - **request_id** (String) Request ID defined by you using the `request_id` method, or an auto-generated UUID string.